 Day 4: Hello Bello Taichung!

 If you plan to move between Taichung and Taipei within a day, make sure you prepare enough stuff for entertaining.
-Because you have to sit on a bus or train for a long time, and of course, it would be boring.
+Because Taipei and Taichung distance is about 160-170 km, you will have to sit on a bus or train for a long time, and of course, it would be boring.
 Nevertheless, I’m sure the attractions at Taichung will release your boredom, and right away make you exciting.

 National Taichung Theater